 Creating an API key

-You can create an API key by following these steps:1
+You can create an API key by following these steps:Store your API key

 Once your API key is created, make sure to copy and store it in a safe place.
 You won’t be able to see it again for security reasons.
 If it gets lost, you can create a new one.